WebAssembly/design/Semantics.md

 # Semantics

+## Note: This document is no longer being updated.
+Please see the [normative documentation](http://webassembly.github.io/spec/core/exec/index.html).

 This document explains the high-level design of WebAssembly code: its types, constructs, and semantics.
 WebAssembly code can be considered a *structured stack machine*; a machine where most computations use a stack